Hoomansarabi/Hoomansarabi/README.md

 ## 🎯 Learning Objectives

 - Learn how scientific problems can be represented using numerical arrays and matrices.
-- Master vectorized, slicing,NumPy` instead of relying on inefficient Python loops.
+- Master vectorized operations, slicing, and NumPy techniques instead of relying on inefficient Python loops.
 - Understand array dimensions, indexing, slicing, broadcasting, and axes.
 - Create mathematical models and scientific visualizations with `Matplotlib`.
 - Understand grayscale images as two-dimensional intensity matrices.